kylejray/kylejray.github.io/_posts/2023-06-28-distribution-sampling.markdown

 {% include mathjax.html %}
 ### The first thing you probably found

-If you ask a random person (conditioned on them being a reasonable target for this question) how to sample from an arbitrary distribution, you are pretty likely to get this answer: "Just sample form a uniform distribution between 0 and 1, and invert the samples using the inverse cdf".
+If you ask a random person (conditioned on them being a reasonable target for this question) how to sample from an arbitrary distribution, you are pretty likely to get this answer: "Just sample from a uniform distribution between 0 and 1, and invert the samples using the inverse cdf".
 This is a wonderfully elegant solution, and we might as well start by looking at how it works.
-We'll use a really simple PDF for lillustrative purposes: $$\text{pdf}(x) = 2x$$, which will be normalized with a domain of $$x \in [0,1]$$.
+We'll use a really simple PDF for illustrative purposes: $$\text{pdf}(x) = 2x$$, which will be normalized with a domain of $$x \in [0,1]$$.

 ![The Linear Distribution]( {% link assets/images/distribution_sampling/linear_dist.png %} )

 We can calculate the cdf readily: $$\text{cdf}(x)= x^2$$, so the inverse cdf is a square root.
-With this information, it is trvial to sample say, 1,000,000 samples from the initial pdf:
+With this information, it is trivial to sample say, 1,000,000 samples from the initial pdf:

 {% highlight python %}
 # sample 1,000,000 values from cdf(x)